filetrust/sdk-editor-eval/README.md

 # Glasswall Editor SDK (Evaluation Version)

+Evaluation versions of the Glasswall Editor SDK expires after 30 days.

 ## Version

 Table below contains the version numbers for the libraries and tools in this repository.